Downtown Line

 Downtown Line progression map

-At the opening ceremony for Dover station in October 2001, transport minister Yeo Cheow Tong announced that the Singaporean government would proceed with three new rail projects: the Bukit Timah Line (BTL), the Eastern Region Line (ERL) and the Jurong Region Line.[6][7]
+At the opening ceremony for Dover station in October 2001, transport minister Yeo Cheow Tong announced that the Singaporean government would proceed with three new rail projects: the Bukit Timah Line (BTL), the Eastern Region Line (ERL), and the Jurong Region Line.[6][7]
 The BTL and the northern half of the ERL were subsequently incorporated into the Downtown Line (DTL).[8][9]
-The BTL was planned to be a fully underground line serving Bukit Panjang, Upper Bukit Timah and Bukit Timah, with the aim of alleviating traffic congestion along the Bukit Timah and Dunearn Road corridor.
-The ERL was planned as a loop line to complement the East–West Line, serving residents of eastern Singapore, particularly Tampines, Bedok, Marine Parade, MacPherson and Kaki Bukit.[6][7]
+The BTL was planned to be a fully underground line serving Bukit Panjang, Upper Bukit Timah, and Bukit Timah to alleviate traffic congestion along the Bukit Timah and Dunearn Road corridor.
+The ERL was planned as a loop line to complement the East–West Line (EWL), serving residents of eastern Singapore, particularly Tampines, Bedok, Marine Parade, MacPherson and Kaki Bukit.[6][7]

-On 14 June 2005, the Land Transport Authority (LTA) announced plans for the Downtown Extension (DTE), intended to be a branch of the Circle Line (CCL).[10]
-Comprising five stations from Milennia (now Promenade) to Chinatown,[11][12][13] it would serve the development of the Downtown at Marina Bay, a planned business and financial hub.[12]
-Yam Ah Mee, the then-chief executive of the LTA, also stated that the agency was studying further extensions to the DTE, including an eastward extension to Kim Chuan Depot and a westward extension linking the line to the BTL.[14]
+On 14 June 2005, the Land Transport Authority (LTA) announced plans for the Downtown Extension (DTE), which was intended to be a branch of the Circle Line (CCL).[10]
+Comprising five stations from Millenia (now Promenade) to Chinatown,[11][12][13] it would serve the development of the Downtown at Marina Bay, a planned business and financial hub.[12]
+Yam Ah Mee, the then-chief executive of the LTA, also stated that the agency was studying further extensions to the DTE, including an eastward extension to Kim Chuan Depot and a westward link to the BTL.[14]

-In March 2006, LTA rail director Lim Bok Ngam told The Straits Times that LTA planners and engineers were assessing ground conditions and possible station locations for the BTL and ERL.
-The upper portion of the 40 km (25 mi) ERL, which would serve Jalan Besar, Bedok and Tampines, was planned to be constructed first.[15]
-During the Committee of Supply debate in 2007, transport minister Raymond Lim announced that LTA was finalising feasibility studies for a new 33-station DTL, which would connect the eastern and north-western corridors to Marina Bay.[16]
+The LTA's rail director Lim Bok Ngam told The Straits Times in March 2006 that LTA planners and engineers were assessing ground conditions and possible station locations for the BTL and ERL.
+The upper portion of the 40 km (25 mi) ERL, which would serve Jalan Besar, Bedok, and Tampines, was planned to be constructed first.[15]
+During the Committee of Supply debate in 2007, transport minister Raymond Lim announced that the LTA was finalising feasibility studies for a new 33-station DTL, which would connect the eastern and north-western corridors to Marina Bay.[16]
 Lim also announced that the DTE would be incorporated into the DTL.[17]

-In April 2007, Lim announced that the government would invest S$12 billion into the DTL.
-The 40 km (25 mi) line would be built in three stages with 33 stations, and was expected to be completed by 2018.[18]
+Lim announced in April 2007 that the government would invest S$12 million (US$8 million)[c] into the DTL.
+The line was planned to span 40 km (25 mi) and would be built in three stages with 33 stations.
+The project was expected to be completed by 2018.[19]
 The DTE would be constructed as part of DTL Stage 1 (DTL1), a 4.3 km (2.7 mi) section from Chinatown to Bugis.
 Stage 2 (DTL2), which comprised the former BTL, would run 16.6 kilometres (10.3 mi) from Bukit Panjang to Bugis.
-Stage 3 (DTL3), which was the northern portion of the ERL, would span 19.1 kilometres (11.9 mi) from Chinatown to Expo station.[19][9][20]
-The DTL was finalised as a medium-rail line with three-car trains,[21] as the accommodation of higher-capacity trains was found to increase project costs by 30 per cent.[22]
-The line was projected to serve about 500,000 commuters daily.[22]
+Stage 3 (DTL3), which was the northern portion of the ERL, would span 19.1 kilometres (11.9 mi) from Chinatown to Expo station.[20][9][21]
+The DTL was finalised as a medium-rail line with three-car trains,[22] as LTA studies found that accommodating higher-capacity trains would increase project costs by 30 per cent.[23]
+The line was projected to serve about 500,000 commuters daily.[23]

 Construction